 BETTER AIR QUALITY

-Also expected is major overhaul of the minimum HVAC code requirements, which dictate the amount of fresh air exchange per hour, including a higher quality filtration system, to dramatically improve indoor air quality.
+Also expected is a major overhaul of the minimum HVAC code requirements, which dictate the amount of fresh air exchange per hour, including a higher quality filtration system, to dramatically improve indoor air quality.

 Non-mandatory design could include signage and floor markings that will become an integral part of floor and wall patterns, and operable windows when particular air exchange systems cannot be accommodated.